 In June 2023, Welsh Government published the NHS Wales Performance Framework 2023-2024.
-The framework outlines the Ministerial Priorities for this financial year, along with key targets.
+The framework outlines the Ministerial priorities for this financial year along with the targets Health Boards must work towards.

 In February 2024, Welsh Government published the Performance Framework for 2024/25.
 The Performance Team are currently reviewing the new framework and will be updating the measures in the Month 1 2024/25 IPAR accordingly.